Explore the beautiful, historic cities, the impressive mountains, the magical Sahara desert and discover the real Morocco

 Day 4 – Fes

-Take a guided group walking tour of the old city, known locally as Fes el Bali.
+We take a guided walking tour of the old city, known locally as Fes el Bali.
 Step back into the Middle Ages in the labyrinth of the Medina, which is alive with craftsmen, markets, tanneries and mosques.
 Look out for the Medersa Bou Inania, one of the city’s most beautiful buildings, which has recently been restored and is now open to tourists.
 You can visit the Belghazi Museum, Medresse el Attarine and the splendid Funduk Nejjarine, a beautifully restored 18th century inn.
 You’ll also see the famous tannery and a ceramics factory where you can see potters working in the traditional way.
 In the evening, perhaps enjoy a delicious group dinner (at your own cost) of Moroccan specialities like harira (chickpea soup) and chicken-stuffed pastilla with couscous.

 Day 6 – Sahara Camp